 1.2.
 Its registered office is at 78112 St Georgen.

-1.3 The association shall be registered in the register of associations of the Villingen-Schwenningen District Court.
+1.3 The association is registered in the register of associations of the Villingen-Schwenningen District Court.

 1.4 The business year is the calendar year.